-- (A) The application was received after the designated time and date of the deadline. - (B) The application did not contain the required elements, exhibits, or was not organized in the required format.
+(A) The application was received after the designated time and date of the deadline.

-(C) The application was considered not fully responsive to the request for a permit application, i.e. was substantially incomplete.
+- (B) The application did not contain the required elements, exhibits, or was not organized in the required format. - (C) The application was considered not fully responsive to the request for a permit application.